-The wide range of different types of default funds in use in stakeholder pension schemes suggest further research to identify optimal investment strategies for DC pension schemes could be beneficial.
-Cairns et al (2004) provide one possible answer, based on a stochastic lifestyling approach where asset switching is determined by experienced returns rather than just time to retirement, but there are few signs yet of scheme providers switching to this type of strategy.
+17 The wide range of different types of default funds in use in stakeholder pension schemes also suggests that there is need for further research to identify optimal investment strategies for DC pension schemes.
+One possible answer is the stochastic lifestyling approach suggested by Cairns et al. (2005), where asset switching is determined by experienced returns as well as just time to retirement, but there are few signs yet of scheme providers switching to this type of strategy.